Alivki/idatt2003-mappe-2025-group27/README.md

 ## 📚 About

-This project was developed as part of the coursework for the course **idatt2003** at the **Norwegian University of Science and Technology (NTNU)**.
-The goal of the project is to develop a board game JavaFX application featuring multiple board games playable with with up to 5 players.
+This project was developed as part of the coursework for the **IDATT2003** course at the **Norwegian University of Science and Technology (NTNU)**.
+The objective of the project is to develop a JavaFX-based board game application that includes multiple games, playable by up to five players.

 ---